 Professional headshots can go a long way in building your brand and marketing yourself as a professional.
-When recruiters do a background search on you, the last thing they want to find is a picture of you partying in Ibiza on your personal website.
-It’s crucial to keep your public image professional and polished—it’s can be one of the first things a hiring manager will see when they search your name.
+When recruiters do a background search on you, the last thing they want to find is a pixelated, outdated photo of you on your personal website.
+It’s crucial to keep your public image professional and polished—it can be one of the first things a hiring manager will see when they search your name.

 The bad news is, professional headshots are going to run you at least $150.
 So, how do you go about getting a high-quality headshot without causing a crater-sized hole in your bank account?
 Never fear, there are several ways you can get a great photo for cheap—or even for free.